mosip/esignet/api-test/README.md

 # Using Eclipse IDE

+To execute the tests using Eclipse IDE, use the following steps:

 ## 1. **Install Eclipse (Latest Version)**
    - Download and install the latest version of Eclipse IDE from the [Eclipse Downloads](https://www.eclipse.org/downloads/).